adobe/brackets/CONTRIBUTING.md

 Once you're ready to start coding, see the next section, [Contributing Code](#contributing-code).

 **I'm new to JavaScript.
-How can I contribute to Brackets?** Brackets is a lot more complicated than the average website that uses JS.
+How can I contribute to Brackets?** Brackets are a lot more complicated than the average website that uses JS.
 Better to start on some JS tutorials (like [Codecademy's](http://www.codecademy.com/tracks/javascript) or [MDN's](https://developer.mozilla.org/en-US/docs/JavaScript/Getting_Started)) and contribute in some of the other ways listed above.
 Testing is a great way to start thinking like a programmer